Facebook vs. Instagram by the numbers

 Let’s not discount the older audience.
 An advantage of being a popular social network for older consumers is that the users have higher incomes.
 Depending on what products or services your company offers, this could be extremely advantageous.
 For instance, an investment firm might have much more success on Facebook than they would on Instagram.

-As we discussed earlier, the type of content you publish on Facebook or Instagram is also essential.
+As we discussed earlier, when it comes to Digital Marketing, the type of content you publish on Facebook or Instagram is also essential.
 A big mistake that companies make is treating Instagram like Facebook.
 Content that works on Facebook doesn’t always translate well to Instagram.
 We recommend testing your content on both Facebook and Instagram to see which platform returns the best performance.

 Facebook is an excellent platform to curate content.
 You’ve probably noticed quite a bit of content shared on Facebook isn’t original.
 It’s generally curated blog posts, news, or content thats shared from other accounts.